flack/UniversalFeedCreator/README.md

     added a switch to select an external stylesheet (thanks to Pascal Van Hecke) changed default content-type to application/xml
     added character encoding setting
-    fixed numerous smaller bugs (thanks to S�ren Fuhrmann of golem.de) improved changing ATOM versions handling (thanks to August Trometer) improved the UniversalFeedCreator's useCached method (thanks to S�ren Fuhrmann of golem.de) added charset output in HTTP headers (thanks to S�ren Fuhrmann of golem.de) added Slashdot namespace to RSS 1.0 (thanks to S�ren Fuhrmann of golem.de)
+    fixed numerous smaller bugs (thanks to Sören Fuhrmann of golem.de) improved changing ATOM versions handling (thanks to August Trometer) improved the UniversalFeedCreator's useCached method (thanks to Sören Fuhrmann of golem.de) added charset output in HTTP headers (thanks to Sören Fuhrmann of golem.de) added Slashdot namespace to RSS 1.0 (thanks to Sören Fuhrmann of golem.de)

 v1.6    05-10-04
     added stylesheet to RSS 1.0 feeds